Linklab-cc/linklab-android-sdk/README.md

 ## Publishing to Maven Central

-To publish the library to Maven Central:
+The library uses the Nexus Publish Plugin to deploy to Maven Central.
+For detailed instructions, see [PUBLISHING.md](PUBLISHING.md).

+Quick guide:

 1. Setup your Sonatype OSSRH account and GPG key
 2. Add credentials to `~/.gradle/gradle.properties`: